ItsMaximum/Red-Ball-Definitive-Collection/README.md

 This is a collection of the best versions of every single Red Ball flash game, including various mods, IGT Editions, practice hacks, and TAS hacks

 ## ActiveX Flash Player (Windows Only)
 ActiveX Flash Player is a wrapper created by Maximum that is powered by the included .ocx plugin.
 This wrapper adds some features over the standard Flash player, including a change quality hotkey and a window size modifier.
 It also provides access to 64-bit Flash 11.5, which features improved performance compared to versions 11.7 and beyond and is necessary to perform some strategies in the Red Ball games.
 If you need 32-bit Flash for whatever reason, it is recommended to use the Flash Player 11.4 executable included in the "Other Flash Players" folder.
+Use either Flash 30.0 or Flash 32.0 if you are playing Red Ball 5.
 However, keep in mind that the autosplitter will only work when using the ActiveX player.
 ### [ActiveX Flash Player Setup Tutorial](https://youtu.be/fEYReWZnD-E)

 ### Keybinds